 The objectives of the 6G mission critical services study aims to:

-WT#1 MC application architecture convergence and enhancements: Analyse the MCS framework and determine if it could be simplified, including the possible convergence of MC services.
-Included in the analysis should be how any new architecture would interact with existing architecture that may have 3 separate application architectures as well as supports interworking with LMR system.

-WT#2 6G features and capabilities for MC services: Analyse use cases and requirements in 3GPP TR22.870 and associated TS once available – to identify potential impacts and possible enhancements to the MC application layer.
+WT#1 6G features and capabilities for MC services: Analyse use cases and requirements in 3GPP TR22.870 and associated TS once available – to identify potential impacts and possible enhancements to the MC application layer.
 This will include development service requirements.
 The study should consider the following areas as the baseline: Ubiquitous Coverage including NTN, HAPS, UAS capabilities.

 Seamless MC services connectivity.